-CONTENT STANDARD INDICATORS AND EXEMPLARS CORE COMPETENCIES AND SUBJECT SPECIFIC PRACTICES B8/JHS2.3.2.1: Demonstrate mastery of B8/JHS2.3.2.1.1.
-Use punctuation marks (colon, semi-colon, apostrophe) in context Communication and Collaboration capitalisationand punctuation in communication Use a colon to: o introduce a list.
-Creativity and Innovation o introduce speech in plays. o separate chapters from verses.
-Digital Literacy o separate hours from minutes.Use a semi-colon to: Personal Development and Leadership o separate two independent clauses when a coordinating conjunction is not used.o separate different items in a list that has commas.
-Cultural Identity and global citizenship Use an apostrophe to: o show possession in singular and plural nouns. o indicate indefinite case of possessive pronouns o indicate possessive form of the last word in compound nouns o show names of business firms Presentation o show contraction.Construct texts and punctuate them correctly.
+CONTENT STANDARD INDICATORS AND EXEMPLARS CORE COMPETENCIES AND SUBJECT SPECIFIC PRACTICES B8.3.2.1: Demonstrate mastery of capitalisation B8.3.2.1.1.
+Use punctuation marks (colon, semi-colon, apostrophe) in context Communication and Collaboration and punctuation in communication • Use a colon to: Creativity and Innovation o introduce a list. o introduce speech in plays.
+Digital Literacy o separate chapters from verses. o separate hours from minutes.
+Personal Development and Leadership Use a semi-colon to: separate two independent clauses when a coordinating conjunction is not used.
+Cultural Identity and global citizenship o separate different items in a list that has commas.
+Use an apostrophe to: Presentation o show possession in singular and plural nouns. o indicate indefinite case of possessive pronouns o indicate possessive form of the last word in compound nouns o show names of business firms o show contraction.
+Construct texts and punctuate them correctly.